ommmishra/JDBC-Apps/README.md

 WHILE DOWNLOADING ConnectorJ MAKE SURE YOU ARE DOWNLOADING THE COREECT AND UPTODATE VERSION OF IT(Links will be provided below).

 Links for ConnectorJ:
-(make sure you download the platform indepednt one while downloading for WINDOWS and macOS, all other versions are provided explicitly) https://dev.mysql.com/downloads/connector/j/
+(make sure you download the platform indepednt one while downloading for WINDOWS and macOS, all other versions for different OSs' are provided explicitly) https://dev.mysql.com/downloads/connector/j/